lfalin/cse450-course/source/module-01/preparation-03.md

 ## Overview

-In this reading we'll review some of the most common ways to visualize relationships between features in dataset.
+In this reading we'll review some of the most common ways to visualize relationships between features in a dataset.

 !!!time "Estimated Reading Time"
 	Plan on around 30 to 60 minutes for this preparation reading, which consists of textbook reading.